latticexyz/mud/.changeset/tricky-frogs-beam.md

 "@latticexyz/network": patch
 ---

-fix: remove devEmit function when sending network events from SyncWorker
+Remove devEmit function when sending network events from SyncWorker because they can't be serialized across the web worker boundary.